(230 ILCS 30/9)

 (from Ch.
 120, par.
 1129)

-gross proceeds of charitable games conducted under the provisions
+proceeds of charitable games conducted under the provisions

 of this Act.
 Such payments shall be made within 30 days after the